Uninformed Search Strategies

 Let’s look at an example of breadth-first search:

 In the above graph, we want to find the shortest path from the initial state to the goal state.
-The cost of each action is the same(a1 = a2 = a3 = a4 = a5 = a6 = 1).
-Now we build the search tree for this example, at the same time, we use a FIFO queue for the frontier:
+The cost of each action is the same(a1 = a2 = a3 = a4 = a5 = a6 = 1

 From the above example, we can conclude the properties of breadth-first search:

-The time complexity of breadth-first search is O(b^d), where b is the branching factor and d is the depth of the shallowest goal state.
+is the depth of the shallowest goal state.
 Let’s look at a simple case:

-Similarly, in the worst case, we need to build and maintain a tree with all the nodes, therefore the space complexity of breadth-first search is also O(b^d).
+Similarly, in the worst case, we need to build and maintain a tree with all the nodes, therefore the space complexity of breadth-first search is also O(b^d)

 Another thing I want to point out is that breadth-first search is not optimal when different actions have different costs.
 For example, suppose we have a graph like this: